johnwcowan/r7rs-work/Dictionaries.md

 ## Rationale

-Until recently there was only one fully standard mechanism for managing key-value pairs: alists.
+Until recently there was only one universally available mechanism for managing key-value pairs: alists.
 Most Schemes also support hash tables, but until R6RS there was no standard interface to them, and many implementations do not provide that interface.

-Now, however, the number of such objects is growing.
-In addition to hash tables, there are persistent ordered and hashed mappings from SRFI 146 and ordered key-value stores (often on a disk or a remote machine) from SRFI 167.
+Now, however, the number of such mechanisms is growing.
+In addition to both R6RS and R7RS hash tables, there are persistent ordered and hashed mappings from SRFI 146 and ordered key-value stores (often on a disk or a remote machine) from SRFI 167.